dariusmehri/Illegal-Conversions-in-NYC-and-the-Shift-from-Outer-to-Inner-Boroughs/README.md

 This trend is reinforced by building age, with the majority of affected properties constructed between 1900 and 1939, underscoring the continued role of aging pre-war housing stock.
 Overall, the 2020s represent a stabilized, citywide system of illegal conversions that combines both horizontal expansion and internal subdivision, while introducing new risks associated with mixed-use and commercial building adaptations.

+In the 2020s, while illegal conversions have become a more citywide issue Staten Island still shows relatively low levels of activity, largely because it lacks the dense, older, and easily subdivided housing stock that drives conversions elsewhere.
+Its predominance of newer, detached homes, combined with lower rental demand, weaker transit access, and fewer complaint-driven inspections, continues to limit both the occurrence and detection of illegal conversions compared to the other boroughs.

 image here